metal roofs

 What is standing seam metal roofing and why should you consider it?

-What is a Standing Seam Metal Roof?
+What Is a Standing Seam Metal Roof System?

 Types of Standing Seam Metal Roof

 The standing seam metal roof comes in a range of selections to cater to homeowners’ choices.
-You can choose based on the panel’s size, color, shape and thickness.
+You can choose based on the panel’s size, color, shape, and thickness.
 Three types of standing seam metal roofs are:

 1. Mechanical Seam